guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

        ```js
        dependencies {
-           compileOnly files('C:/Program Files/Unity/Hub/Editor/2019.4.33f1/Editor/Data/PlaybackEngines/AndroidPlayer/Variations/mono/Release/Classes/classes.jar)
+           compileOnly files('C:/Program Files/Unity/Hub/Editor/YOUR_UNITY_VERSION/Editor/Data/PlaybackEngines/AndroidPlayer/Variations/mono/Release/Classes/classes.jar)
        }
        ```

-       *NOTE: Unity version in URLs should match yours.*

-       *NOTE: You only need to update the Unity version number when you want to modify the extension plugin.
-Builds are independent of this dependency and will be using the reference from the Unity version that they were imported.*
+       *NOTE: Unity version in URLs should match yours.
+You only need to update this if you need to modify the plugin with a newer Unity installation.*

-### 2) Mock Unity activity
+#### Mock Unity activity

 1. From `File/New/New Module`, create a new **module** with package name `com.unity3d.player`.
 2. Perform the same steps above (Create your activity) for this module as well (clean-up and adding local Unity dependency).